GA-CyberWorkforceAcademy/Wireshark/Exercise_3.md

 Record your answers to all of the questions presented in the exercise.
 Ensure you record the step number and question number for quick reference.
-The end of exercise quiz located in canvas covers a random selection of these questions.
+The end of exercise quiz located in Canvas covers a random selection of these questions.

 ### Objectives: